-Although the mountain towns of Katoomba, Wentworth Falls and Glenbrook are all friendly and artistic communities, the real beauty of the area is the many lookout points offering breathtaking views of the landscape.
+Although the mountain towns of Katoomba, Wentworth Falls, and Glenbrook are all friendly and artistic communities, the real beauty of the Blue Mountains is the many lookout points offering breathtaking views of the landscape.

 Diving, snorkeling, relaxing on isolated beaches, hiking, caving, mountain biking and fishing are just a few of the enjoyable pastimes on the island.
 If you opt to participate in these more adventurous activities, be sure to have travel insurance for the duration of your trip.

 Mention a reef in Australia, and most people think immediately of the Great Barrier Reef.
 However, the expansive Ningaloo Reef off of the Gascoyne coast is just as impressive and full of marine life.
 Head here for less crowded by stunning diving and snorkeling, along with breathtaking views at the UNESCO World Heritage Site of Shark Bay.

 Although arguably one of the most famous scientists in history, the town of Darwin is far less famous.
 Located in the Northern Territory of Australia, it is an incredibly international destination, with the population of over 10,000 coming from over 50 different nations.